 - Preparation of draft and/or final versions of internal and external communications with all of a client’s important audiences, including media (usually “behind the scenes” but on rare occasion serving as spokesperson for a client).

-- Creation and/or coordination of Internet-based crisis-response activities, to include social media crisis management (more on that later).
+- Creation and/or coordination of Internet-based crisis-response activities, to include social media crisis management.

 - On- or off-site oversight of client crisis response activities to the extent clients do not have specific capabilities in this area.
-De facto, acting as if Jonathan Bernstein or the Bernstein Crisis Management alternate consultant is the client’s “senior vice president of corporate communications” in the absence of such internal capability.
+De facto, acting as if a Bernstein Crisis Management consultant is the client’s “senior vice president of corporate communications” in the absence of such internal capability.

 - Situation-specific media and presentation training.